-It is not considered that noise created from full height openable windows would be so substantial or harmful given the residential nature of the development.
-It is also not considered that a number of residents using the terraces/ courtyards would be
+It is not considered that noise created from full height openable windows, whilst not the typical fenestration pattern on Widley Road would be so substantial or harmful given the residential nature of the development.
+It is also not considered that a number of residents using the terraces/ courtyards would be detrimental to the amenity of neighbouring properties, over and above say of a 'normal' garden useage.

-8.3.6 Noise from Plant and Machinery
+Noise from Plant and Machinery